simply-logical/problog-book-template/src/text/bayesian_networks-mnb.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 To model this as a Bayesian network, one would use three random variables, *burglary*, *earthquake* and *alarm*, with *burglary* and *earthquake* being parents of *alarm*.
-To model this in ProbLog, there are two possible solutions: using 'plain' ProbLog or using some synthactic sugar called probabilistic clauses and annotated disjunctions.
+To model this in ProbLog, there are two possible solutions: using 'plain' ProbLog or using some syntactic sugar called probabilistic clauses and annotated disjunctions.
 We now explain both solutions.

 digraph alarm1 { burglary -> alarm; earthquake -> alarm; }
 [ProbLog syntax documentation]